 How does it differ from other movements addressing reproductive issues?

 Reproductive health focuses on service delivery, while reproductive rights addresses legal issues.
-Reproductive justice, a combination of reproductive rights and social justice, focuses on movement building, and how the intersection of people’s identities and lived experiences are impacted by systems of oppression or power dynamics that lead to reproductive oppression.
+Reproductive justice focuses on movement building, and how the intersection of people’s identities and lived experiences are impacted by systems of oppression or power dynamics that lead to reproductive oppression.
 Reproductive justice encompasses a more nuanced and intersectional approach to addressing reproductive health and rights issues than the typical pro-choice movement offers, one rooted in human rights, anti-racism, and economic justice.

 Follow us on Twitter: @ReproJusticeASC